zalando/engineering-principles/README.md

 We encourage an “[Open Source First](https://tech.zalando.com/blog/zalando-techs-new-open-source-principles/)” approach to software development.
 [Here](https://github.com/zalando/zalando-howto-open-source) is a detailed guide to open-sourcing projects at Zalando.

 ### Deployment

 #### Cloud vs. On-Premise
-We recommend using AWS for new projects to more easily take advantage of immutable instances, canary testing and autoscaling.
-It’s your call, though; we will continue to support our own infrastructure.
+AWS is our default choice for new projects, so that we can take full advantage of the flexibility and scalability of the cloud.
+We continue to run dedicated hardware for some special or legacy use cases.

 #### Docker
-Our deployment platform is Docker.
-[STUPS.io](http://stups.io/) ensures traceability of changes by using a standard way of deploying with Docker, and provides a convenient and audit-compliant Platform-as-a-Service (PaaS) for multiple autonomous teams on top of AWS.

-We know that Docker won’t last forever, and if you need to go beyond Docker, it’s possible.
-Have a good reason for going *off piste*, expect more work to make it happen, and don’t expect another team to support you.
+Our deployment tool of choice is Docker.
+Both our internal Platform-as-a-Service (PaaS) offerings are based on it:

+- [STUPS](http://stups.io/) provides a convenient and audit-compliant way to manage and configure a dedicated AWS account per team.

+- For new services, we recommend to use our Continuous Deployment Platform (CDP) in combination with our hosted [Kubernetes](https://kubernetes.io/) service.

 #### Monitoring and Logging
-We provide AppDynamics for every service.
-It includes monitoring as well as log management.

-We also use [ZMON](https://zmon.io/), our own open-source monitoring solution, to track business KPIs and other metrics.
+We use both [Scalyr](https://www.scalyr.com/) and [ZMON](https://zmon.io/), our open-source inhouse monitoring solution, to track business KPIs and other metrics.

 ### Managing legacy
 In transitioning to a microservices architecture, we must maintain and transform our legacy applications.
 Take following guidelines into account.